DavidPetrasek/order-invoice-manager-bundle/README.md

 public function reset_sequential_numbers (MyInvoiceManager $invoiceManager) {
+    // This method is meant to be used inside a cron.
-    $invoiceManager->resetSequentialNumbersEveryYear(); // Premade for cron.
-This cron needs to be run 1 to 10 minutes before a new year.
+    // This cron needs to be run 1 to 10 minutes before a new year.
+    $invoiceManager->resetSequentialNumbersEveryYear();

-    $invoiceManager->resetSequentialNumbers();          // Use for resetting sequential numbers whenever you want }
+    // Use this method for resetting sequential numbers whenever you want.
+    $invoiceManager->resetSequentialNumbers();
+}
 ```